flowck/blog.changani.me/source/_posts/golang-pointers.md

 # Pointers

-A pointer holds the address of a variable in memory.
-One can say that it points to the address in memory rather than an actual value;
+A pointer holds a variable's address in the computer's memory.
+One can say that once a pointer is created, its value is just an address that lead you to where in the computer's memory the program will store the actual data.

 ## Example